 Applications must be received no later than the date and time listed on the announcement.
-If an application is received after that date, it will not be reviewed.
+Applications received after that date will not be reviewed.
 Upon receipt, applications will be evaluated for completeness and responsiveness.
 Incomplete and non-responsive applications will not be reviewed.